Solved! What to Do About a Sewage Smell in the Bathroom

 A: Sewer smells in your bathroom can result from a few different issues, so you’ll need to spend a bit of time in the room to sniff out the source.
 Once you’ve identified where the odor is coming from, the fix will probably be easy for you to tackle on your own.

-It’s smart of you to address the offensive odor sooner rather than later, though: In some cases, inhalation of high levels of sewer gas can lead to a host of health problems.
+It’s smart of you to address the offensive odor right away, though: In some cases, inhaling high levels of sewer gas can lead to health problems.
 Prolonged exposure to sewer gases can cause nausea, dizziness, and, in the case of hydrogen sulfide poisoning, even fatality.
 Extreme buildup can trigger an explosion.

 What’s more, airborne pathogens can creep in when the seal that keeps out sewer gases has been breached, leaving you vulnerable to sewer-dwelling germs.
-Before you start sniffing around, slip on a painter’s mask so you don’t breathe in toxic fumes.
+Before you start sniffing around, be sure to slip on a painter’s mask so you don’t breathe in toxic fumes.
 Then, take things step by step.

 Normally, a small amount of water collects inside the P-trap, even when it’s not in use, capturing sewer gases that would otherwise sneak up through the drain opening.
 But if the water in the P-trap dribbles out and leaves the interior of the pipe dry, those gases will escape and linger in the air.